Jrribas/InstantScale/README.md

 ## Installation

-1. Go to https://github.com/Jrribas/InstantScale/releases and follow the instructions there!
+1. Go to https://github.com/Jrribas/InstantScale/releases and download the InstantScale-2.0.msi file.
+2. Go to https://github.com/Jrribas/InstantScale/wiki/Instalation and follow the instrunctions.
+3. Run as Administrator.

 ### Prerequisites